-- Masks should be used for employees working in close proximity to other employees or customers/clients. - Employees who are sick should not come to work.
+- Employees should wear face masks or face coverings in keeping with the current recommended guidelines. - Employees who are sick should not come to work.
 Customers/clients who are sick should not be permitted in the building.

-- · Allow employees to work remotely if possible. - · Hold large meetings via teleconference. - · Limit number of individuals in the building and use social distancing. - Encourage clients/customers to connect via phone call or video conference.
+- Allow employees to work remotely if possible. - Hold large meetings via teleconference. - Limit number of individuals in the building and use social distancing. - Encourage clients/customers to connect via phone call or video conference.

-- · Hand sanitizing stations should be available to customers and employees. - · Any equipment used should be cleaned and disinfected after each use. - · Bathrooms should be sanitized after use. - · Sanitize any high-traffic areas, such as doorknobs, counters, etc. - · Do not use another employee's phone, keyboard, computer, etc. - · Sanitize keyboards, screens, phone, etc. daily.
+- Hand sanitizing stations should be available to customers and employees. - Any equipment used should be cleaned and disinfected after each use. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Do not use another employee's phone, keyboard, computer, etc. - Sanitize keyboards, screens, phone, etc. daily.

-- · Point of sale equipment (if applicable) should be frequently cleaned and sanitized. - Limit cash handling.
+- Point of sale equipment (if applicable) should be frequently cleaned and sanitized. - Limit cash handling.
 Encourage use of credit/debit cards, Venmo, PayPal, etc. - Pens should be sanitized after use by client/customer.